-San Juan County of New Mexico Comes Full-Circle and Completes Legacy Migration
+San Juan County Of New Mexico Comes Full-Circle And Completes Legacy Migration

 Those of you who are avid readers of The Protocol newsletter might remember reading about San Juan County and the beginnings of their legacy migration.
-As with most organizations that have responsibility for critical communications network, they have been vigilant making sure that their network surveillance keeps up to date with their expanding needs.
+As with most organizations that have responsibility for a critical communications network, they have been vigilant making sure that their network surveillance keeps up to date with their expanding needs.
 We thought it might be insightful to follow-up with one of our clients who has completed such a technology migration.

-|Charles Rash, San Juan County of New Mexico, Communications Technician|
+Charles Rash, San Juan County of New Mexico, Communications Technician

-San Juan's Combined Communications Center dispatches for 14 different agencies within the county, like the sheriffs department, fire departments & EMS, state police, and the county's 911 communications.
+San Juan's Combined Communications Center dispatches for 14 different agencies within the county, like the sheriff's department, fire departments & EMS, state police, and the county's 911 communications.
 San Juan County is located in the northwest region of New Mexico with a coverage area of about 6000 square miles.
 When an entire county is depending on you for emergency communications it is absolutely critical that your network functions without downtime.

-We first met San Juan County back in the late 90's when they were using their legacy master and remote units, however they needed the ability to expand their network.
+We first met San Juan County back in the late 90's when they were using their legacy master and remote units; however, they needed the ability to expand their network.
 San Juan required a solution that would grow as they would and that would give them better alarm visibility, both at their communications center and to their technicians.